bombarie/TENS-Transcendance/Arduino/README.md

 The target device for this code is the [DOIT ESP32 DEVKIT V1](https://grobotronics.com/esp32-development-board-devkit-v1.html?sl=en) ESP32.

+In the Arduino environment the ESP32 package 2.0.5 was used.

 ![DOIT ESP32 DEVKIT V1 pinout](https://grobotronics.com/images/companies/1/71kEWzr29bL._AC_SL1001_.jpg)

 ### Dependencies